minetest-mapserver/mapserver/doc/dev.md

 * Change the value `webdev` in the `mapserver.json` to `true`
 * Start the server with `go run .` or with debug output: `go run . -debug`
 * The web files in `public/` can now be changed on the fly without restarting the server

-# All platform build

-Prerequisites:
-* docker
-* make

-Building:
-* Run `make clean all` to build for all supported targets

-The artifacts should now be in the `output` directory

-# Release build

-Prerequisites:
-* docker
-* make

-Building:
-* Run `make all VERSION=X.Y.Z` in the root directory